-Applicants will receive an acknowledgement of their application by letter within two weeks of the closing date.
+Applicants will receive an acknowledgement of their application by email within four weeks of the closing date.

 Projects will be assessed by all members of the BSÉ/IFB Production & Development team along with an independent assessor(s).
-An independent readers report, commissioned for each application, will also be utilised in the assessment process.
+Independent readers reports (2), commissioned for each application, will also be utilised in the assessment process.

-The shortlist of projects will be announced in April 2014, and readers reports from Bord Scannán na hÉireann/the Irish Film Board will be available for all projects submitted.
-Interviews will be held for shortlisted teams in April 2014, and the three successful projects will be announced shortly after.
+The shortlist of projects will be announced in July 2014, and the independent readers reports will be available for all projects submitted.
+Interviews will be held for shortlisted teams in July 2014, and the three successful projects will be announced shortly after.

 Stage 3 - Production

 The three selected projects must deliver within twelve months of receiving the award.
 A BSÉ/IFB Project Manager will oversee each project.
 Teams must fulfil the requirements of the BSÉ/IFB Business & Legal Affairs Department in order to commence production.

 The cast and crew will work at agreed rates and will be provided with training and/or mentorship if necessary.
 Further details of this will be available in due course.